Wednesday, January 31, 2007

 T-shirts on parade

-Okay, I'm puzzled.
+Okay, I was puzzled.

 I was in the city today and a tall young man walked past me wearing a T-shirt with the following legend printed across the entire front, in large friendly letters: